boltops-tools/lono/README.md

 gem install lono
 lono new infra
 cd infra
+lono import https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/EC2InstanceWithSecurityGroupSample.template --name ec2
+# update the generated params file
-lono generate # not needed but showing for explanation lono cfn create example
+lono cfn create ec2
 ```

-This sets up a starter lono project called infra with example templates.
-You cd into the folder and call `lono cfn create` which automatically generates the CloudFormation template and parameter files to `output` and `output/params` and launches the stack.

 ![Lono flowchart](http://tongueroo.com/images/github-readmes/lono-flowchart.png "Lono flowchart")

-### lono cfn summary
+### Lono Cfn Lifecycle Commands

-Lono also provides a `lono cfn` management command that allows you to launch stacks from the lono templates.
+Lono provides a `lono cfn` lifecycle command that allows you to launch stacks quickly.
 The `lono cfn` tool automatically runs `lono generate` internally and then launches the CloudFormation stack all in one command.
-Provided that you are in a lono project and have a `my-stack` lono template definition.
+If you are in a lono project and have a `my-stack` lono template definition.
 To create a stack you can simply run:

 ```
 $ lono cfn create my-stack
 ```

-The above command will generate files to `output/my-stack.json` and `output/params/my-stack.txt` and use them to create a CloudFormation stack.
+The above command will generate files to `output/templates/my-stack.json` and `output/params/my-stack.txt` and use them to create a CloudFormation stack.
 Here are some more examples of cfn commands:

 ```
 $ lono cfn create mystack-$(date +%Y%m%d%H%M%S) --template mystack --params mystack